-Amend the Future Land Use Map series for a portion of a specified parcel of land located in Section 20, Township 46 South, Range 25 East to change the classification shown on Map 1, the Future Land Use Map, from "Rural" to "Outlying Suburban."
+Amend Map 1 of the Future Land Use Map series to change the designation from "Rural" to "Outlying Suburban." on certain property located in Section 20, Township 46 South, Range 25 East.
 Amend Lee Plan Policy 1.1.6 by limiting the density in the reclassified area to 2 dwelling units per acre.
-Also, amend Table 1(a), Note 6 to require central sewer service for development in the subject property.
+Amend Table 1(a), Note 6 to require central sewer service for development in the subject property.

-4. COMMUNITY PLAN AGENDA
+7. COMMUNITY PLAN AGENDA